-620-4.1c The quantity of reflective media shall be paid for by lump sum of reflective media.
+620-4.1c The quantity of reflective media shall be paid for by the number of pounds of reflective media.

 620-4.1d The quantity of temporary markings to be paid for shall be lump sum price performed in accordance with the specifications and accepted by the RPR.
 Temporary marking includes surface preparation, application and complete removal of the temporary marking.